Stability of Linear Systems under Extended Weakly-Hard Constraints: Introduction

 \section{Introduction}

-Robustness is an essential concern in the design of control systems~\cite{Zhou:1998}.
-Robust control design techniques ensure that controlled systems are able to reliably handle nonlinear effects, unmodeled dynamics, and external noise.
-However, existing methods rarely consider robustness to \emph{computational issues}.
-This latter aspect is relevant for a vast number of control applications, which rely on the usage of digital controllers implemented as periodic \emph{tasks} in cheap embedded platforms.
-Such tasks are expected to execute with real-time guarantees, meaning that their execution must be scheduled to complete before a well-defined \emph{deadline}, usually corresponding to the activation of the next periodic instance of the task.
+\IEEEPARstart{R}{obustness} is an essential concern in the design of control systems; they must be able to reliably handle nonlinear effects, unmodeled dynamics and noise, as well as delays in signal transmissions and dropped packets.
+A lesser known problem concerns the assessment of robustness to \emph{computational issues} when controllers are implemented as periodic tasks in cheap embedded platforms.
+Such tasks are expected to execute with real-time guarantees, i.e., their execution must be completed before a well-defined \emph{deadline}, when the control output must be sent to the actuator.
+However, it is common in practice~\cite{akesson2020empirical} that tasks do not always complete within their deadline, causing what is called a \emph{deadline miss}.
+This may be caused by delays in computation and memory accesses, transient overloads, bugs and other issues.

-In the case of a digital controller, its execution consists in performing the control signal calculation and dealing with sensing and actuation.
-In practice, control systems are often designed introducing one step delay, i.e., the control signal computed during one control period is applied to the plant at the beginning of the next period.~ This helps masking the timing variability experienced using embedded platforms, that often have to dynamically share their limited computational resources among many concurrent functions.
-It is still possible -- and it happens quite often in practice~\cite{akesson2020empirical} -- that tasks do not complete within their execution period, causing what is called a \emph{deadline miss}.
-The reasons behind those misses can vary, from delays or non-delivered sensor messages, to transient overload conditions in the platform, to bugs in the controller code.